mMerlin/stl2scad/design.md

 Need a sample stl file with separate objects connected at a single edge

-IDEA remove test stl file(s) from repository that are generated programatically
+IDEA remove test stl file(s) from repository that are generated programmatically (ie export from OpenScad)
+- that would rely on other versions of OpenScad creating the same content

 NOTE: Remember to post a note to https://w.wol.ph/ ¦ Rick van Hattem ¦ https://github.com/WoLpH/numpy-stl/ when have a usable / public version of stl2scad